Hours and Directions

 - Small pillows, neck pillows and port pillows

 - Food items

-The EMPOWER Boutique is made possible because of the generosity of others.
+The EMPOWER Boutique and Salon is made possible because of the generosity of others.
 If you are interested in supporting this important service, please contact the UnityPoint Health – John Stoddard Cancer Center Foundation at (515) 241-6304.

 Genetic counseling and testing is done to help people better understand their risk for cancer and make decisions to prevent cancer.
 To be seen in the Genetic Counseling Clinic, you will need a referral from your provider.
 A genetic counseling session lasts about one hour, and is free of charge.
 Call (515) 241-4607 for more information or to make a referral.